Filming in Hungary

 Countless nostalgia trains are available for film and photo shoots

-If a specific train is required that can not be found in Hungary, it is possible to bring the carriages into the country from abroad for the duration of the shoot.
-For example, it was possible to bring to Hungary and store the Austrian Majestic Imperator train in collaboration with the Hungarian Railway for the much mentioned Gucci Gift Campaign.
+If a specific train model is required but unavailable in Hungary, it is possible to bring carriages from abroad for the duration of the shoot.
+For instance, in collaboration with the Hungarian Railway, the Austrian Majestic Imperator train was transported and stored in Hungary for the previously mentioned Gucci Gift Campaign.

 The Importance of Safety